designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 * Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
 Otherwise, bookings will be sent on the morning of the booking date.

-* Push all future bookings with payments **already** added on Collins (if you have set bookings to push ASAP).
-If set, will push all future bookings with deposits to your EPOS.
+If you have already started taking payments through Collins Pay, you can you will need to specify if you would like to push all future bookings with payments **already** added on Collins.
+If so, we will push all future bookings with deposits to your EPOS when setting up the intergration.
 Otherwise, we will only push bookings with new deposits which are added to Collins **after** the integration goes live (Minimum Deposit Date).

+If you are chosing to push payments on the day the booking takes place, we will push all future bookings with payments

 **_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to set up this integration.